GitTrending/GitTrending/README.md

 # GitTrending
-An app that helps us all organize GitHub repos.
+An app that helps us organize GitHub repos.